 While salads are healthy choices, oily or creamy dressings can add lots calories and leave some pretty tough stains on fabrics.
 Whether the salad dressing is just plain oil and vinegar or creamy ranch or Thousand Island, these tips will work to remove the stains.

-How To Remove Salad Dressing Stains From Washable Clothes And Fabrics
+How to Remove Salad Dressing Stains from Washable Clothes

 When any type of salad dressing drip happens never rub or wipe it with a napkin because that will push it deeper into the fibers of the fabric.